faculedesma/fl-portfolio/README.md

 ## About The Project

 I've created this project with the motivation to mix my passions for art :art:, music :guitar: & computers :computer:.
-I felt that the best way to do it was creating my own animations and draws (some are borrowed from lottie files) and represent all things I love that connect me with myself and the world :earth_americas:.
+I felt that the best way to do it was creating my own animations and draws that represent all things I love that connect me with myself and the world :earth_americas:.
 Took inspiration from some awesome websites :boom: out there that I really recommend you to see if you enjoy creativity, some of them are:

 - [Bruno Simon][bruno-simon-url]
 - [Robby Leonardi][robby-leonardi-url]
+- [Jesse Zhou][jesse-zhou-url]
 - [Jacek Jeznach][jacek-jeznach-url]

 This is just the first version, a lot more to come in the future.